Traian Vuia, Timiș

 Traian Vuia (known as Bujor until 1950; Bozsor; Boschur; Божур) is a commune in Timiș County, Romania.
 It is composed of six villages: Jupani, Săceni, Sudriaș (commune seat), Surducu Mic, Susani and Traian Vuia.

 It was the birthplace of inventor and aviator Traian Vuia (1872–1950).
 It was renamed to commemorate him after his death.
 Traian Vuia is located near Lake Surduc.

 History

 Traian Vuia

 The first recorded mention of Bujor dates from 1364.
 The locality had a high importance in the Middle Ages, being the center of a Vlach district.
 In 1453 this district had a knyaz, Dionysius, and was donated by King Ladislaus V to John Hunyadi.
 In 1596 the Bujor District was part of Hunyad County.
 Within its borders there was at that time the village of Baia, and a little further the village of Chitești, both disappeared.

-In the past, the hearth of the village was in the Gladna Valley, on the place called Satul Mic ("Little Village").
+In the past, the center of the village was in the Gladna Valley, on the place called Satul Mic ("Little Village").
 Due to the frequent floods, in 1823 the village was moved to its present place, protected from floods.